Jesus Enters Jerusalem and starts a Racket

-He was anointed with oil.
-The word “messiah” means an anointed one, as does the name “Christ.”
+Jesus was anointed with oil.
+The word “Messiah” means an anointed one, as does the name “Christ.”
 So the name Jesus Christ is referring to Jesus, the anointed one.
 In the Old Testament, to anoint someone was a one-time event that specifically selected the person as a king or a high priest (or maybe a prophet.)
-I think he wanted to be a king.
+Jesus wanted to be a king.
 By being anointed, he was publically accepting his post as the messiah, the king of the Jews.

 Passover was an annual commemoration of Jewish freedom at which the city accommodated 300-400,000 pilgrims.
 Roman authorities were on their guard against civil disobedience.
 Pilate, the Roman governor, always attended to keep an eye on things.
 Roman soldiers were outnumbered by something like one hundred to one.
 The event was a tinderbox that could catch alight given the right spark.

 “Rejoice heart and soul, daughter of Zion!
 Shout with gladness daughter of Jerusalem!
 See now, your king comes to you; he is victorious, he is triumphant, humble and riding on a donkey, on a colt, the foal of a donkey” (Zech.
-9:9, NJB,) assuming, of course, a gospel author didn’t retrofit the donkey part of the plot into the story.
+9:9, NJB,) assuming, of course, a Gospel author did not retrofit the donkey part of the plot into the story.

 Yeshua must have known that to play the part of a king was an act of treason against Caesar, and punishable by death, yet he did it right under the noses of the Sadducees and the Romans.
 It was a move made by a brave man.
 It could have been a calculated lampoon of the entrance one would expect from a Roman emperor.
-I think he was taking a gamble, guessing he wouldn’t, or couldn’t, be arrested because he was so popular with the people.
+I think he was taking a gamble, guessing he would not, or could not, be arrested because he was so popular with the people.

 I think he was hoping to enlist the support of the Jewish revellers in Jerusalem, and with their help overpower the Roman garrison and thereby launch a full-scale rebellion against Rome.
 This was quite an ambitious agenda, and he would have been well aware of the risks, yet encouraged by the hope that his God was going to help him.